// This post by Tim Rosenblatt originally appeared on the Ship.io Blog.

 On a personal note, this is something that I like about Ship.io.
 We are building a CI system, and the team has an incredible background, having produced other CI, build, and deployment systems.
 When we talk about the importance of all of these habits, the team understands them intuitively and it helps us continually grow.
 Plus, helping other developers run their tests is a great feeling.
 It makes life wonderful!

 Another aspect of this is when Lou talks about how they started using pull requests — a change to the team’s core habits.
-They used to merge everything into master, but mature projects cannot be run this way.
+They used to merge everything into controller, but mature projects cannot be run this way.
 His explanation of how they changed this, by patiently being good role models, is a textbook example for anyone trying to improve habits:

 “Eventually, a few people decided to do something about it and started submitting pull requests for their changes.
-This was never introduced as a mandatory policy; we never disabled pushing to master or shamed people for doing so.
+This was never introduced as a mandatory policy; we never disabled pushing to controller or shamed people for doing so.
 But as those few, then a team, then several teams started doing this…it became clear that this process of peer review lead to less bad code hitting production, and therefore fewer outages.”

 These are just a few of the highlights from a really thorough write up.
 Give it a read !